Compass Point Studios: Artists

-Artists who recorded at Compass Point Studios included AC/DC, The Tragically Hip, Grace Jones, Brian Eno, Talking Heads, Madness, Iron Maiden, The B-52's, David Bowie, Emerson, Lake & Palmer, and Dire Straits.
+Artists who recorded at Compass Point Studios included the Rolling Stones, AC/DC, the Tragically Hip, Grace Jones, Brian Eno, Talking Heads, Madness, Iron Maiden, the B-52's, David Bowie, Emerson, Lake & Palmer, Dire Straits, and Mick Jagger in his solo career.

 Closure

 As Blackwell moved into other business ventures towards the end of the 1980s, he spent less time on the studio.
 After producer and manager Alex Sadkin died in a car crash in 1987, the studio began a period of decline into the early 1990s.

 In 1992, Blackwell hired Terry and Sherrie Manning, the owners and operators of a recording studio and video production house in the US, to manage Compass Point Studios.
 After their arrival in late 1992, the Mannings began a complete renovation of the two large studios, rewiring them with modern recording equipment.
 The studios were subsequently used by artists including Julio Iglesias, Diana Ross, Celine Dion, Sade, Mariah Carey and Björk.

-In September 2010, the studio in the Bahamas closed.
+In September 2010, Compass Point Studios closed.
 According to the Compass Point web page, "Compass Point Studios ceased operations in Nassau as of the end of September 2010 because of a series of incidents, socio-political based happenings which made it untenable to continue business in The Bahamas".

 Members of CPAS collaborated remotely on half a dozen projects after the mid-2000s, including Warrior by ex-Black Uhuru Michael Rose, and Grace Jones' Hurricane.